Boris-Barboris/dsubs/arch/Roadmap.rst

     Component moved:
         may leave static mouse cursor behind, or stumble upon it.
 OnMouseEnter, OnMouseLeave.
-    Keyboard input: goes either to focused element, or to global hotkey handler.
+    Keyboard input: goes either to focused element, or to subrouter cascade.

 Render general:
-    ? world-space and screen-space renderings can in theory be parallelized, by means of rendering in two textures: (world + overlay) and (gui), and then merge them on window.
+    ? world-space and screen-space object updates can in theory be parallelized, by means of rendering in two textures: (world + overlay) and (gui), and then merge those two textures on window.

 World-space render:
     + Simple convex shape rendering.
     - transform update loop should be paralellized, task may actually become quite heavy for one thread.
     - spacial optimization, camera-bound culling, object lookup for picking.
+    - world-space and overlay-space renders are shared between windows, hence they manage window context (camera, optimization structures) on their own.
+Need to aggregate all this to some class.

 Overlay-space render:
     - Simple shape rendering.
-    - time interval in update_transform parameters.
     - spacial optimization, camera-bound culling, object lookup for picking.

 Spacial hashing: